jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 ## Avoid outliers

-If you have to guess, don’t choose the first one here.
-Notice how it’s the only answer choice that uses "left".

-> * Oxygen curve is shifted to the left because A.
+When one answer is totally different than the others, it's likely a distractor.

 > * Oxygen curve is shifted to the right because of B.
 > * Oxygen curve is shifted to the right because of C.
 > * Oxygen curve is shifted to the right because of D.
+> * <strike>Oxygen curve is shifted to the left because A.</strike>

 Boards questions almost always give you enough information to make a diagnosis, and rarely is a patient without risk.
 So avoid those answer